 In the above cross sell art that was printed on the backs of figure cards and vehicle boxes, we see that Man-At-Arms has lost a few design details from the original B-sheet.
 Gone are his square belt buckle and his metal glove.
-His shorts and boots are now colored very dark green.
-His helmet was rounded off at the top.
+His shorts and boots were colored black, and his helmet was rounded off at the top.